Cyber-Chic/Cyber-Chic/README.md

 ---

 > ### **Bridging the gap between literary preservation, visual art, and citizen science.**
 > I direct **The Moore Signal Archive LLC**—an independent creative studio operating on a grassroots, community-centered model.
 By day, I preserve history within a rare book library.
-By night, I independently develop multidisciplinary art portfolios, original literature, and open STEM resources.
+By night, I develop multidisciplinary art portfolios, original literature, and open STEM resources.
 While standard editions of my **[work](https://www.amazon.com/stores/author/B0GHSYZ1FL/allbooks)** are available for purchase, the archive operates on a philosophy that treats kindness as currency, inviting participants to trade quiet acts of goodwill in exchange for open access to my ecosystem.

 ---